Find a module for your robot

-You can extend Viam by adding a module on your robot that provides one or more modular resources (components or services):
+You can extend Viam by adding a module on your machine that provides one or more modular resources (components or services):

 - Add a module, either one from the registry or a local module.
-This makes the modular resource available to the robot.
+This makes the modular resource available to the machine.

 - Then add the modular resource itself.